Up to £36,000 of grant aid (means tested) to cover disability adaptations and equipment to enable persons to maintain independence in their home.

 - The Statutory Test of Financial Resources as retained for Disabled Facilities Grants (HRGR 1996) applies

 - A Local Land Charge will be placed on the property for the grant condition period

 - Grant amounts over £5000 will become repayable if there is breach of grant conditions.
 (Exempted circumstances apply)

 - Payments will be made retrospectively, upon Invoice, and after inspection of the works

 In cases of suspected fraud or deception - It is the policy of the authority to actively pursue, identify and investigate suspected instances of fraud and deception.

-- whether the disposal is made for reasons connected with the physical or mental health or physical or mental well-being of the recipient of the grant or of a disabled occupant of the premises; and
+- Disposal has been made for reasons connected with the physical or mental health or wellbeing of the recipient of the grant